Congrats on your engagement!

 Taking photos for your engagement session and wedding day should not be something you feel stressed about.
 Some of my clients say they feel stressed and anxious about getting their photo taken but I insure them that it’s such a fun, high energy experience.
 My past couples would agree.

 Here are some tips on how to feel comfortable in front of the lens.
 Preparation is key.

 1. Look your best, I will do the rest

 This applies to your engagement and your wedding.
-Get your makeup trial done the day of your engagement shoot so you feel know exactly how your makeup will look on your big day.
+Get your makeup trial done the day of your engagement shoot so you know exactly how your makeup will look on your big day.
 This will help you feel “done up” for the shoot and boosts your confidence.
 In my experience shooting engagement sessions, girls want to feel confident and pretty….and sometimes spending a little extra time getting ready achieves just that! if you would like recommendations I’d be happy to pass a few a long who’ll take amazing care of you!

 My couples are trendy, stylist and love color.
 Go shopping, try on outfits and take photos of them.
 I tell my clients to send me their outfit choices.
-Bring 2-3 outfits.
+Bring 2-3 options.
 Here is a pinterest board of what guys should wear and another pinterest board on what girls should wear.

 -poppy bold colors look good